Logo of the The Poor Swiss

 Overall, Neon has more than enough features for any bank user.
 I do not think anything is missing to make it an excellent bank account.

 A significant issue with Neon is that they often cannot scale when many users are on the platform.
-Almost every month, the platform is overwhelmed on the 25th, when people receive their salary and pay their bills.
-This means that basic banking features are unavailable when people need them the most.
+In 2023, almost every month, the platform was overwhelmed on the 25th, when people receive their salary and pay their bills.
+This means that basic banking features were unavailable at the time when people needed them the most.

-This is an important issue that Neon acknowledged several times.
+This was an important issue that Neon acknowledged several times.
 This issue has already led several people to leave Neon.

 Neon Fees

-You can also withdraw twice per month for free at any ATM.
-From the third withdrawal, you will have to pay 2 CHF per withdrawal.
+By default, there is no free ATM withdrawal with the card.
+For every withdrawal, you will have to pay 2 CHF per withdrawal.

-The card is also very interesting abroad!
-You will not pay any fee for any transaction with the Neon card outside Switzerland or in foreign currencies online.
-Free transactions in foreign currencies and abroad make Neon an alternative to Revolut.
+The card is also relatively interesting abroad!
+You will pay an exchange rate surcharge of 0.35% on top of the Mastercard exchange rate when you use the Neon card outside Switzerland or in foreign currencies online.

 If you withdraw money abroad, you will pay a 1.5% fee.
 Generally, you should avoid withdrawing money abroad with any card.